“Quiet people have the loudest minds.”- Stephen Hawking

 2. Introverts are Goal-Oriented

-Give an introvert a task, set the timeline and you can rest assured that they will deliver promptly.
+Give an introvert a task, set the timeline and rest assured they deliver promptly.

 3. Introverts are Trustworthy

 Trust is a virtue that goes a long way when working in the virtual space.
-Luckily, introverts don’t need to be micromanaged to get the job done.
-They are people you can trust.
+Introverts are people you can trust to get the job done.

-Therefore, naturally, introverts are terrible liars and will generally convey the truth at all times.
+So naturally, introverts are terrible liars who generally convey the truth at all times.

 4. Introverts are Knowledgeable